gbv/jskos-cli/README.md

-  -v, --validate                    validate and omit invalid records -l, --language <lang>             include labels (use '-' for any language) -r, --registry <file>             registry file with schemes, types... to look up -s, --scheme <uri|notation|file>  which scheme to use when converting concepts -h, --help                        output usage information
+  -v, --validate                    validate and omit invalid records -l, --language <lang>             include labels (use '-' for any language) -r, --registry <file>             registry file with schemes, types... to look up -s, --scheme <uri|notation|file>  concept scheme to use when converting concepts -h, --help                        output usage information

 Examples: